 The oldest service providers for children who are deaf or hearing impaired in the country and state of South Australia have announced a merge in order to continue delivering their highly valued services.

-The Cora Barclay Centre, based in North Adelaide, South Australia will join forces with national children’s charity, Can:Do 4Kids if the merger is passed by Board members on May 28.
+The Cora Barclay Centre, based in North Adelaide, South Australia will join forces with national children’s charity, Can:Do 4Kids following a vote by Board members on May 28.

 Taking a proactive approach in ensuring their services are protected going forward, Cora Barclay has identified an unsustainable future under the National Disability Insurance Scheme (NDIS).

 Cora Barclay Centre General Manager, Amanda Haskard says the service provider is a big supporter of the NDIS and the impact it will have on the lives of people with disability, however, significant shortfalls in access to early intervention is currently impacting the futures of children who are deaf or hearing impaired.

 Mrs Haskard flagged areas of concern with the NDIS, including a significant lack of funding, lengthy delays and incorrect pathways in families accessing support as well as the rise of unskilled professionals working in the area.

 She says early intervention plays an important role in helping children who are deaf or have a hearing impairment in living a full and independent life, with these barriers impacting South Australian families in a negative way.